-Bentley University (Bentley or the University) is a lifelong-learning community that creates successful leaders who make business a force for positive change.
+Bentley University is more than just one of the nation's top business schools.
+It is a lifelong-learning community that creates successful leaders who make business a force for positive change.
 With a combination of business and the arts and sciences and a flexible, personalized approach to education, Bentley provides students with critical thinking and practical skills that prepare them to lead successful, rewarding careers.
-Founded in 1917, the University enrolls approximately 4,000 undergraduate and 1,000 graduate and PhD students and is set on 163 acres in Waltham, Massachusetts, 10 miles west of Boston.
+Founded in 1917, the university enrolls 4,400 undergraduate and 1,000 graduate and PhD students and is set on 163 acres in Waltham, Massachusetts, 10 miles west of Boston.